GSA/px-benefit-finder/bears-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Get our packages.
+### Get our packages.

 ```shell
 npm install
 ```

-Build and serve development environment.
+### Build and serve development environment.

+Rather than ejecting the react scripts, we override them with tooling.
+(Learn more about [Craco](https://craco.js.org/docs/getting-started/
+).

 ```shell
 npm run start